 Here is a transcript of today’s video blog about Core Values.

 We’re here with our Coaching Question of the Week: If you are a business owner, have you identified the core values of your business and have you incorporated those core values into the culture of you company?

-This is so important, and in a moment I’m going to give you seven reasons why it is so important.
+This is so important, and in a moment, I’m going to give you seven reasons why it is so important.

 But I’m video recording here at Gringo’s Restaurant in Stafford, TX.
-The reason I’m here is because this company has done a fantastic job of incorporating their core values.
+The reason I’m here is that this company has done a fantastic job of incorporating their core values.
 If you come here to eat, you’ll see on the back of their menu they have listed out their core values.
-But what’s even cooler about what they do is in the summer, all the servers wear t-shirts and each one has a different core value on the back.
+But what’s even cooler about what they do is in the summer, all the servers wear t-shirts, and each one has a different core value on the back.

 So the first time I saw this, I thought it was so cool because each server had a different one of their core values on the back.
-And I talked to different serves and they knew what their core values were, they were living it out.
+And I talked to different servers and they knew what their core values were, they were living it out.

 And so, as business owners, we need to identify and live out the core values of our company for at least 7 reasons.

-- They determine your company distinctives.
+- They determine your company’s distinctives.
 What makes you different from everyone else in your industry or in your field?
 What differentiates you?
 One way to do this is with your core values.
 You want to be clear about what those are.

 - They dictate personal involvement and alignment.
 When you go to hire staff and employees, you want people who are in alignment with your values.
 You can always train them in skills.
 But they must be in alignment with your core values.

 - They communicate what is important.
-What’s important to you, the employees, and the company can be clarified in your values for your clients and customers to see.
+What’s important to you, the employees and the company can be clarified in your values for your clients and customers to see.